jim-minter/provisioner/README.md

 $ ./apt-sync
 ```

-As of writing, the cache for a minimal install + updates + docker is 4.5GB,
+As of writing, the cache for a minimal install + updates + cri-o + k8s is 4.5GB,
 3.2GB of which is the ISO.

 ## netboot